Genes are contained in chromosomes, which are in the cell nucleus.

 There are many types of cells in a person’s body, such as heart cells, liver cells, and muscle cells.
 These cells look and act differently and produce very different chemical substances.
 However, every cell is the descendant of a single fertilized egg cell and as such contains essentially the same DNA.
 Cells acquire their very different appearances and functions because different genes are expressed in different cells (and at different times in the same cell).
 The information about when a gene should be expressed is also coded in the DNA.
 Gene expression depends on the type of tissue, the age of the person, the presence of specific chemical signals, and numerous other factors and mechanisms.
 Knowledge of these other factors and mechanisms that control gene expression is growing rapidly, but many of these factors and mechanisms are still poorly understood.

 The mechanisms by which genes control each other are very complicated.
-Genes have markers to indicate where transcription should begin and end.
+Genes have chemical markers to indicate where transcription should begin and end.
 Various chemical substances (such as histones) in and around the DNA block or permit transcription.
 Also, a strand of RNA called antisense RNA can pair with a complementary strand of mRNA and block translation.

-Cells reproduce by splitting in two.
+Cells reproduce by dividing in two.
 Because each new cell requires a complete set of DNA molecules, the DNA molecules in the original cell must reproduce (replicate) themselves during cell division.
 Replication happens in a manner similar to transcription, except that the entire double-strand DNA molecule unwinds and splits in two.
 After splitting, bases on each strand bind to complementary bases (A with T, and G with C) floating nearby.
 When this process is complete, two identical double-strand DNA molecules exist.

 To prevent mistakes during replication, cells have a “proofreading” function to help ensure that bases are paired properly.
 There are also chemical mechanisms to repair DNA that was not copied properly.
-However, because of the billions of base pairs involved in, and the complexity of, the protein synthesis process, mistakes can happen.
-Such mistakes can occur for numerous reasons (including exposure to radiation, drugs, or viruses) or for no apparent reason.
+However, because of the billions of base pairs involved in, and the complexity of, the protein synthesis process, mistakes may happen.
+Such mistakes may occur for numerous reasons (including exposure to radiation, drugs, or viruses) or for no apparent reason.
 Minor variations in DNA are very common and occur in most people.
 Most variations do not affect subsequent copies of the gene.
 Mistakes that are duplicated in subsequent copies are called mutations.

 Inherited mutations are those that may be passed on to offspring.
 Mutations can be inherited only when they affect the reproductive cells (sperm or egg).
 Mutations that do not affect reproductive cells affect the descendants of the mutated cell (for example, becoming a cancer) but are not passed on to offspring.

-Mutations may be unique to an individual or family, and most mutations are rare.
+Mutations may be unique to an individual or family, and most harmful mutations are rare.
 Mutations that become so common that they affect more than 1% of a population are called polymorphisms (for example, the human blood types A, B, AB, and O).
-Most polymorphisms have no effect on the phenotype (the actual structure and function of a person’s body).
+Most polymorphisms have little or no effect on the phenotype (the actual structure and function of a person’s body).

 Natural selection refers to the concept that mutations that impair survival in a given environment are less likely to be passed on to offspring (and thus become less common in the population), whereas mutations that improve survival progressively become more common.
 Thus, beneficial mutations, although initially rare, eventually become common.
 The slow changes that occur over time caused by mutations and natural selection in an interbreeding population collectively are called evolution.

-Except for certain cells (for example, sperm and egg cells or red blood cells), the nucleus of every human cell contains 23 pairs of chromosomes, for a total of 46 chromosomes.
+Except for certain cells (for example, sperm and egg cells or red blood cells), the nucleus of every normal human cell contains 23 pairs of chromosomes, for a total of 46 chromosomes.
 Normally, each pair consists of one chromosome from the mother and one from the father.

 There are 22 pairs of nonsex (autosomal) chromosomes and one pair of sex chromosomes.
 Paired nonsex chromosomes are, for practical purposes, identical in size, shape, and position and number of genes.
 Because each member of a pair of nonsex chromosomes contains one of each corresponding gene, there is in a sense a backup for the genes on those chromosomes.